devabhixda/cs257_project/README.md

   ./dsqlite-client -addr localhost:50051 -sql "SELECT value FROM demo WHERE id = 2"
   ```

+## Team Contributions

+This project was a collaborative effort by Abhi Jain and Sai Prakash.

+-   **Abhi Jain:**
+    *   Focused on the implementation of the Raft consensus algorithm, ensuring node coordination and leader election.
+    *   Developed the server-side logic for handling client requests and replicating database commands across the cluster.
+    *   Contributed to the design and implementation of the gRPC services for inter-node communication and client-server interaction.
+-   **Sai Prakash:**
+    *   Developed the `dsqlite-client` command-line application for user interaction with the distributed database.
+    *   Implemented the SQLite integration, managing local database state and query execution on individual nodes.
+    *   Contributed to the overall system architecture, testing of distributed functionalities, and ensuring data consistency.

 ## Limitations & Disclaimer

 ⚠️ **This is strictly a Proof of Concept and NOT production-ready.** ⚠️